frandiox/vitedge/docs/plugin.md

 `options.excludeSsrComponents: Regex[]`: any component file that matches this option will be excluded from the SSR build.
 This can be useful for leaving out non-isomorphic components that crash during SSR, or to simply make the bundle smaller for CFW constraints.

 **Note**: this works by mocking the default export of each component.
 Named exports won't be mocked and might break your app if you use them.

+## Container ID

+By default, `<div id="app"></div>` must be included in `index.html` and is where the rendered HTML will be injected.
+Specify `options.containerId: string` to change the ID of the container element.
+Note that the element should still be a `div`.